CODE OF MARYLAND REGULATIONS:

 For further information please contact:

-Division of Planning and Academic AffairsMaryland Higher Education Commission6 N. Liberty Street, 10th FloorBaltimore, MD email@example.com
+Office of Academic AffairsMaryland Higher Education Commission6 N. Liberty Street, 10th FloorBaltimore, MD firstname.lastname@example.org

 6 North Liberty Street, Baltimore, MD 21201